Work Memorial Arts Scholarship

 Transcript: Each applicant must provide a transcript from an accredited four-year institution showing earned credits toward the desired degree in visual or performing arts.

-Applicants are required to personally interview and audition for the committee.
+Portfolio or Audition: Applicants are required to personally interview and audition with the Scholarship Committee on Wednesday, May 7, 2025.
 Visual arts applicants are asked to present five examples of their artwork.
 Performing arts applicants are asked to demonstrate their abilities with a performance piece/s of no more than five minutes in length.
-Interviews will be held on May 8, 2024.

 Apply Online